prometheus/jmx_exporter/README.md

 JMX Exporter
 =====

-JMX to Prometheus exporter: a collector that can configurably scrape and expose mBeans of a JMX target.
+JMX to Prometheus exporter: a collector that can configurable scrape and expose mBeans of a JMX target.

 This exporter is intended to be run as a Java Agent, exposing a HTTP server